sashsutton/neural-network-numbers/README.md

    - See the Output Layer (right) identify the digit with a neon highlight.

    - Use your mouse to Rotate and Zoom the 3D scene to inspect individual neurons.

+6. **Correct: If the prediction is wrong, click "Wrong?
+Correct it" to teach the network the right answer!**